lmbuffetti/typescript_example/README.md

 Class, Inheritance and Constructors, Getters & Setters

 ## Lesson 6
-nameSpace on separate file - use commend tsc --outputFiles to create a single file
+nameSpace on separate file -

+use commend tsc --outputFiles to create a single file

 ## Lesson 7
-nameSpace on separate file - import files using reference on app.ts and use commend tsc --outputFiles to create a single file
+nameSpace on separate file - import files using reference on app.ts

+use commend tsc --outputFiles to create a single file

 ## Lesson 8
 More example on nameSpace - use import to get child of namespace